View Components in ASP.NET Core MVC

 // ProductRepository productRepository = new ProductRepository();

-// var books = productRepository.GetTopProductsAsync(count).Result;
+// var products = productRepository.GetTopProductsAsync(count).Result;

-// return View(books);
+// return View(products);

 //}